Lowry War: Murders of Reuben King and Owen Clinton Norment

 By the autumn of 1869, Norment's men had captured eight members of the Lowry Gang—six Indians and two blacks.
-Among those captured were George Applewhite, Steve Lowry, John Dial, and Eli Ewin.
+Among those captured were George Applewhite, Steve Lowry, John Dial, (Note: Dial was arrested by a state detective.) and Eli Ewin.
 The latter two agreed to turn state's evidence.
 The trial of those captured for the murder of King was scheduled for the 1870 spring term in the Robeson County Superior Court.
 The gang's leader and Boss Strong, as well as some other less prominent members, remained at large.
 Raids continued throughout the winter, despite the intensified efforts of local authorities.
 Norment also arrested Zachariah T. McLauchlin on suspicion of robbery, but he escaped custody.
+A state detective dispatched from New Bern arrived in January 1870 and briefly collaborated with Howell in attempting to lure the gang out of hiding without success.

 Lowry decided to attack Norment in revenge for his crackdown.
 On the evening of March 19, 1870, he and his band went to the Norment Plantation.
 Norment was sitting with his wife when he heard a strange noise and decided to step outside.
 He was shot, and his wife pulled him inside, locked the door, and handed him his rifle.
 Other members of the family sent for help and contacted a doctor, who rode to the plantation in his buggy.
 A mile away from his destination, the doctor's mule was shot, and he jumped from the buggy and proceeded to the house on foot, leaving his medical supplies behind.
 Norment died the following day.
 Three other raids were reported in the county that night.
 The murder of Norment provoked the ire of his brothers-in-law, John and A. C. Bridgers, so the gang resolved to kill them as well.
 They went to their plantation one evening and attempted to coax them outside by making loud noises.
 This failed, and with the outlaws unable to enter the home, they shot some of the Bridgers' dairy cattle and departed.